Does recycling work? It’s a complicated question …

 Collection Challenges: Purity

 The biggest challenge with recycling materials is purity.
-If an item in a bin of recyclable materials is greasy, covered in food or, in the case of paper goods, soaking wet, the entire bin is typically rejected and sent to the landfill or incinerated.
+If an item in a bin of recyclable materials is greasy, covered in food, or, in the case of paper goods, soaking wet, the entire bin is typically rejected and sent to the landfill or incinerated.

 Confusion.
 What and how to recycle is confusing!
 While we want to do the right thing, most of us don’t know all the rules.
 Can you recycle that greasy pizza box?
-(No.) Plastic bottle caps?
+(Yes.)
+Plastic bottle caps?
 (It depends on the municipality.)
 Cereal boxes?
 (It depends.)
 The list of questions goes on… And many times it’s difficult to find the correct answer.

 Wish-cycling.
 So, while we’re throwing items in the recycling bin or diligently bringing them to a recycling center, we may be merely “wish-cycling” – hoping that these items will somehow be recycled.
 Wish-cycled items eventually get sent to the landfill or clog recycling plant machinery.